-For example, the Uffizi Gallery Museum has over 45 massive halls to full of treasures to explore.
-Built in 1584, Uffizi, meaning 'offices', was a building originally designed for meeting rooms and never actually intended to be a museum, so it's modern 10K+ a day visitor load can be a tad overwhelming.
+The Uffizi Gallery Museum has over 45 massive halls to full of treasures to explore.
+Built in 1584, Uffizi, meaning 'offices', was a building originally designed for meeting rooms and never actually intended to be a museum, so its modern 10K+ a day visitor load can be a tad overwhelming.

 There are queues to wait in, metal detectors to go through, and flights of stairs to navigate, so to avoid total chaos, they only admit people in timed 15 minute intervals.

-But don't get overwhelmed, just save time and plan ahead for your visit.
-Streamline everything from identifying must-sees to mapping your route to booking museums in Florence to skip the lines and save precious time that could be spent marveling masterpieces (instead of the people ahead of you in line).
+So, save time and plan ahead.
+Streamline everything from identifying must-sees to mapping your route to booking museums in Florence to skip the lines and save precious time that could be spent marveling masterpieces instead of the people ahead of you in line.

-That way you can wander, wonder, relax, eat all the food, and enjoy the dolce far niente!
+That way you can wander, wonder, relax, eat, and enjoy the dolce far niente!